-Multifamily property managers who’ve partnered with PERQ report they’ve been able to free up 10-12 hours of leasing specialists’ time per week as the AI leasing assistant tackles 70% of routine inquiries and captures 3-5X more prospect data points.
-As a result, they’ve experienced a 200-400% boost in leads, and up to 50% increase in tours and lead-to-tour conversions.
+Multifamily property managers who’ve partnered with PERQ report they’ve been able to free up 10-12 hours of leasing specialists’ time per week as the AI leasing automation platform tackles 70% of routine inquiries and captures 3-5X more prospect data points.
+As a result, they’ve experienced a 2x increase in lead to tour conversion and up to an 80% reduction in cost per lead.
 The same is possible for your team!

-Shorter sales cycles, greater productivity and revenue are big benefits of AI leasing assistants, for sure.
+Shorter sales cycles, greater productivity and revenue are big benefits of leasing AI, for sure.
 But for the humans on your team, it’s also a way to sharply reduce tasks that keep them from doing impactful work that requires human leasing agent skills.

-Consequently, AI assistants help create an environment that’s more fulfilling for workers — a much-needed antidote to the wave of burnout and attrition growing across all industries.
+Consequently, tackling lead management through an AI leasing automation platform helps create an environment that’s more fulfilling for workers — a much-needed antidote to the wave of burnout and attrition growing across all industries.

 Like the advent of cars, computers and smartphones, AI is just another revolution in a string of revolutions designed to enhance human experiences.
 And it’s quickly evolving from innovation to an industry standard, driven by consumer demand for instant gratification, deep personalization, and anytime/anywhere access.